-1. Under Start A Restore, select the protected machine needed to be restored
+2. Under Choose a System select the protected machine needed to be restored

-4. After all settings are selected, apply Start Virtualization
+5. After all settings are selected, click START RESTORE

-9. After the virtualization boots, you can connect to it via the following methods:
+9. Back on the Local Virtualization page, once your local virtualization boots, you can connect to it via the following methods:

 A. By clicking the Open in browser link to start a browser-based VNC session (recommended)

-To stop the virtualization, but leave it mounted, click Stop VM.
-To stop the virtualization and unmount it, click Stop and Unmount.
+To stop the local virtualization, but leave it mounted, click STOP.
+To stop the local virtualization and unmount it, click STOP AND UNMOUNT.

 Connecting via RDP

-- Connect using local network: Downloads an RDP session file configured to connect to the VM over the local network.
-This is useful if you are on the same network as the virtualization.
+- Connect using local network: Downloads an RDP session file configured to connect to the Virtual Machine over the local network.
+This is useful if you are on the same network as the local virtualization.

-- Connecting using Datto Relay: Downloads an RDP session file configured to connect to the VM remotely.
-This is useful if you are not on the same network as the VM.
+- Connecting using Datto Relay: Downloads an RDP session file configured to connect to the local virtualization remotely.
+This is useful if you are not on the same network as the local virtualization.

 3. Double click the file to open the RDP connection, and allow it to load.
 To log into Windows, select the Ctrl + Alt + Del option from the appliance GUI.

 Removing the restore